zkilburn86/five9-hubspot-dialer/README.md

 ### `yarn build`

-Builds the app for production to the `react-ui/build` folder.\
+Installs dependencies and builds the react ui contained in the `react-ui` directory.\
-Compiles the Server code `cd server && tsc`. \
+Compiles the server code contained in the `server` directory. \
 It correctly bundles React in production mode and optimizes the build for the best performance.

-### `yarn compile`

-This executes Typescript compliation in the `server` folder.\
-This is necessary after changes to server files.

 ### `yarn start`

 Runs the dialer in the development mode.\
-Serves the static build files via the server and is equivalent to running `node server/dist/index.js` \
+Serves the static build files via the server and is equivalent to running `node ./server/dist/index.js` \
 Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

+### `yarn deploy`

+This adds all tracked files and creates a commit with a "heroku deploy" message. \
+It then pushes to the origin main branch and Heroku main to build and deploy.

 ## Heroku